 But some workflows involve judgment calls that simple rules can't handle.
 That's where AI-powered automation comes in:

-Rule-based: "Send a payment reminder on Day 7."
+- Rule-based: "Send a payment reminder on Day 7."
 Fast, cheap, predictable.

-AI-powered: "Draft a personalized follow-up email based on the client's previous interactions, tone preferences, and project history."
+- AI-powered: "Draft a personalized follow-up email based on the client's previous interactions, tone preferences, and project history."
 More nuanced, more effective for relationship-heavy work.

 Other AI automation examples that are working right now for small businesses:

-AI that reads incoming emails and routes them to the right team member based on content (not just keywords)
+- AI that reads incoming emails and routes them to the right team member based on content (not just keywords)

-AI-generated proposals that pull from your past projects and adjust pricing automatically
+- AI-generated proposals that pull from your past projects and adjust pricing automatically

-Intelligent document processing that extracts data from receipts, contracts, or forms without manual entry
+- Intelligent document processing that extracts data from receipts, contracts, or forms without manual entry

 For a deeper look at where the line between AI and traditional automation falls, read our post on what AI automation actually looks like in practice.

-Let's talk real numbers:
+Let's talk real numbers.

 Tool costs for most small businesses:

-Free tier: Zapier (5 automations), Make (1,000 operations/month), n8n (self-hosted)
+- Free tier: Zapier (limited automations), Make (modest monthly operations), n8n (self-hosted)

-$20–$50/month: Zapier Starter, Make Pro — enough for most small businesses
+- $20–$50/month: Zapier Starter, Make Pro — enough for most small businesses

-$50–$100/month: Advanced automations, higher volumes, AI-powered features
+- $50–$100/month: Advanced automations, higher volumes, AI-powered features

 Consulting/setup costs:

-DIY: $0 + your time (expect 10–20 hours for initial setup)
+- DIY: $0 + your time (expect 10–20 hours for initial setup)

-Guided setup: $500–$2,000 for a consultant to audit your workflows and build the first automations
+- Guided setup: $500–$2,000 for a consultant to audit your workflows and build the first automations

-Full implementation: $2,000–$10,000 for complex, multi-system automation with AI components
+- Full implementation: $2,000–$10,000 for complex, multi-system automation with AI components

 For a detailed cost breakdown, see our guide on how much AI consulting actually costs.